socketio/socket.io-client-cpp/Tutorial.md

 ###Create a QT GUI application.
 Launch QT Creator.
-In welcome page, select `New Project`, There you can create a `QT Widget Application`, We named it `SioChatDemo` You'll see the project structure is like:
+In welcome page, select `New Project`, create a `QT Widget Application`, named it `SioChatDemo` The project structure is like:

 ```
 SioChatDemo